 The two-storey hotel is an Inter-War Georgian Revival building characterised by pediments, quoining to brickwork, multi-paned windows, string courses, and references to the Classical Order in terms of columns and pilasters.
 There are three pediments with decorative fanlight motifs to the Rawson Street façade which indicate the primacy of this side of the building.
 French doors open out onto a balcony with a decorative metal balustrade placed in line with the pediments.
 There is a larger balcony along Station Road demarcated by two tapering Classical order influenced columns and decorative metal balustrades.
-The polychromatic brickwork to the first floor and to the ground and first floors of the end bay of the building.
+The polychromatic brickwork to the first floor and to the ground and first floors of the end bay of the building along Station Road is contrasted by pilasters and quoining to the corners and bays of the building.
 There are cast brackets to the roof parapets and eaves.
 Multi-paned double hung sash windows with timber plantation shutters are placed in a regular sequence to the first-floor facades along Rawson Street and Station Road.
 The roof is hipped with a medium pitch with Marseilles tiles.
 An awning with hotel signage wraps around the corner of the building.